 Ivanie inherited her Wolastoq origins (Maliseet of Viger) though her mother.
 She grew up in the suburbs of Montreal, and decided to pursue an education in contemporary dance at 17 years old.
 Her final graduation project, in 2014, merged the culture of First Nations and contemporary dance.
 The year after, she traveled to Vancouver to learn the fancy shawl, a pow-wow dance.
 There, she met her mentor, Curtis Joe Miller, who has been an inspiring role model.
 Back in Quebec, she met groups of drummers, such as the Buffalo Hat Singers, who invited her to perform in various events.
 From there, she started organizing fancy-shawl workshops and taught the dance to children, youths and adults.
 At 25 years old, her desire to exchange, to share and to learn, brought her to integrate the organism Kina8at, being an intermediary between its members and young First Nations, on the transmission of ancestral knowledge.
 Besides, she still co-creates diverse contemporary dance projects, such as the collective Flamant.
-The videos are in French with English subtitles.
+The videos are in French.

 Kwe, Ivanie Aubin Malo I’m Maliseet from Viger.
 I am 25 years old, born in 1991.